kubernetes/website/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods.md

 ### Marking pod as critical when priorites are enabled.

-To be critical an add-on has to run in `kube-system` namespace (configurable via flag) and
+To be considered critical, the pod has to run in the `kube-system` namespace (configurable via flag) and

 * have the priorityClass set as "system-cluster-critical" or "system-node-critical", the latter being the highest for entire cluster.

 or

 * have the `scheduler.alpha.kubernetes.io/critical-pod` annotation set to empty string(This will be deprecated too).